LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 ## Where can I see the list of all consumers who are connected via the LiveEngage Messaging App (not just My Conversations)?

 a.
 Immediately after login, on the first window displayed - the App Connections list on the VISITORS tab.
 Once you’ve navigated away from the App Connections list, you can return to it as follows: b.
 On the VISITORS tab, click App Connections.
-The list of all consumers connected to your LiveEngage account via messaging is displayed. c.
+The list of all consumers connected to your LivePerson Conversational Cloud account via messaging is displayed. c.
 From inside the conversation window, click the small three stripes (lower left side).

 ## How do I transfer a connection?